-At each reporting date, a liability adequacy test is performed, to ensure the adequacy of unearned premiums net of related DAC assets for each line of business which are managed together.
+At each reporting date, a liability adequacy test is performed, to ensure the adequacy of unearned premiums net of related DAC assets for all lines of business on a combined basis.
 In performing the test, current best estimates of future contractual cash flows, claims handling and policy administration expenses attributable to the unexpired periods of policies in force, as well as investment income from assets backing such liabilities, are used.
 If a shortfall is identified the related deferred acquisition cost and related intangible assets are written down and, if necessary, an additional provision (unexpired risk provision) is established.
 The deficiency is recognised in profit or loss for the year.